 Rangers beat Aberdeen 4-2 at Pittodrie in midweek to strengthen their position behind leaders Celtic; however, they lost star striker Alfredo Morelos to a sending off in the process and he’ll miss this match.
 Jermain Defoe scored his team’s fourth that night, netted the opener against Killie in January and will surely lead the line here.
-Kilmarnock sit fourth in the Premiership and are without a win in three, that drought showing two draws and a defeat.
+Kilmarnock sits fourth in the Premiership and is without a win in three, that drought showing two draws and a defeat.
 They’ll raise their game when Rangers come to town, but we support the visitors at 7/10 (Coral).
 Killie are 4/1 through Bet365, a level finish 14/5.

 Celtic v St Johnstone

 Another all Premiership clash but it’s one bookmakers expect the champions to win at a canter and backers will have to work hard for a share of the value from this fixture.
 The home win is quoted as a 1/4 favourite, with many firms keeping their distance around the 1/5 mark.

 That’ll push backers into the specials markets where they’ll find a Celtic win to nil as a 5/6 shot at Bet365.
 One for your weekend multiples.
 Prefer to take a chance on the upset?
 The draw is 5/1 with Bet365, who also price St Johnstone at a stunning 14/1.
 Not for us, but we really wouldn’t talk anyone out of an interest play on the bigger price.